A woman replying in a Facebook thread about her self-mutilating parrot “my vet said that it’s become a habit that’s it very hard to break”

 Shameless self-promotion here.
-Windy City Parrot is the only site on the Internet that actually has a category devoted specifically to tools to help plucking and screaming birds that you can find here.
+Windy City Parrot is the only site on the Internet that actually has a category devoted specifically to tools to help to pluck and screaming birds that you can find here.

-Both of veterinarians and the bird companions talk about nothing but treatment and yet we should hear no discussion about plucking triggers.
-I’ve compiled a short list to begin to steer you in the right direction.
+Both veterinarians and the bird companions talk about nothing but treatment and yet we should hear no discussion about plucking triggers.
+I’ve compiled a shortlist to begin to steer you in the right direction.
 If you have a plucking bird will like some help I’d be happy to.
 When I won’t respond to is “my bird is plucking please help!”
 That tells me nothing.

 What I need to know and have you look at are the 10 feather plucking triggers I’ve listed below.
 Some may even create and Ah-Ha moment for you.

 - Nutrition (base diet) – are we looking at the possibility of food allergies?
 Are we eating too many seeds?